tejuscs/ADBD-Labs/adb-connect-oac/adb-connect-oac.md

     ![This image shows the result of performing the above step.](./images/createconn3.png " ")

-- Enter Username and Password of your Autonomous Database and place a check mark on **Use Remote Data Connectivity**.
+- Enter Username and Password of your Autonomous AI Database and place a check mark on **Use Remote Data Connectivity**.

     ![This image shows the result of performing the above step.](./images/createconn4.png " ")